tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 It is a pattern that is all about the user interface.
 So it belongs in the user interface layer.
 Yes, even the model...

 Take note I am disagreeing here with Sandro Mancuso [^sandro] as well.
-Well, at least on the domain model part.
+At least on the domain model part.

 > When it comes to MVC frameworks, they should be restricted to the View and Controller layers, never the Model. - Sandro Mancuso [^sandro]